 Pick after a frost for the sweetest leaves

-That being said, to really notice a difference in taste, you’ll want to harvest broccoli leaves and others after multiple hard frosts, not just one wimpy one.
+That being said, to really notice a difference in taste, you’ll want to harvest the greens after multiple hard frosts, not just one.
 Quick side note: spring-dug parsnips and carrots left in the ground to overwinter also benefit from the same effect.

 Treat like collard greens

 Think of cooking and eating broccoli leaves just like you would any other firm, sturdy leafy green like collards or kale.